mile95/mile95.github.io/content/posts/2023-09-11-footballbrews.md

     }
 ```

-I used [Frontman](https://github.com/DeviesDevelopment/frontman) which me and good friends built a few years ago to facilitate setting up SSL and the reverse proxy.
+For SSL encryption, I utilized [Frontman](https://github.com/DeviesDevelopment/frontman), a tool developed by myself and friends.
+Frontman simplified the setup of SSL certificates and reverse proxy configuration, ensuring secure and efficient data transfer.

 ## CD

-The continuous deployment (CD) flow looks similar for both the frontend and the backend.
-I created two different github action workflows, one for building and uploading the docker image to a container registry and one for deploying (releasing) a specific image to the server.
+Efficient continuous deployment ensures that changes to your application are seamlessly delivered to users.
+For FootballBrews, I established a CD workflow that simplifies the process of building, releasing, and deploying both the frontend and backend.
+Here's a closer look at how CD was implemented:

 ![image](https://github.com/mile95/mile95.github.io/assets/8545435/32e41d0e-2d9a-4913-ba6d-e689ecd7b329)

+### Build workflow

+- The build workflow is triggered when a new tag following semantic versioning (e.g., v0.1.2) is pushed to the master branch.
+- This workflow proceeds to build the Docker image associated with the tagged version and pushes it to a container registry.

+### Deploy workflow
+- A manual workflow was created to enable deployment on-demand.
+I chose not to automate deployments on every push to the master branch to exercise greater control.
+This manual workflow allows for specifying the version to be provisioned and deployed, offering the flexibility to roll back to earlier versions if necessary.

+- To automate the CD pipeline, I employed GitHub Actions, which offered a robust and customizable workflow.
+I divided the CD process into two main workflows: one for building and uploading Docker images to a container registry and another for deploying specific images to the server.

 ![image](https://github.com/mile95/mile95.github.io/assets/8545435/e4ab7ccc-8808-492b-9091-d1368b6b8332)

+Here's a snippet illustrating how manual inputs are incorporated into a GitHub Actions workflow:

 ```yaml
 name: Deploy